IX GRAN FONDO ALBERTO CONTADOR RULES AND REGULATIONS

 Participant gifts will be given at the finish-line.
 They will not be sent by mail.

-The user must have read, be aware of and accept the following conditions for participation in the MARCHA ALBERTO CONTADOR:
+The user must have read, be aware of and accept the following conditions for participation in the GRAN FONDO ALBERTO CONTADOR:

 - The user declares that he is in an adequate state of health to undertake the physical effort required to participate in a gran fondo or fondo event, depending on the route he has chosen.

 - The user is solely responsible for the care and safekeeping of all material used during the event, including the loss or damage of personal objects, as well as theft, misplacement or other circumstances.

 - The user undertakes to comply with the road rules, especially those outlined in the Road Safety Law and in the Rules and Regulations, thus ensuring his own safety and the safety of the other participants and road users.

 - The user releases 312 Bike & Tours SL, and/or any natural or legal person linked to the event’s organisation, from any responsibility derived from any accident caused by either the traffic itself or sporting accidents, including any claim for personal injuries or from third parties.

 - The user undertakes to exercise caution when faced with unforeseen events or vehicles that may be driving along the route.

 - The user is aware that there are dangerous sections where he must exercise caution, as well as extended descents with curves where he must lower his speed in order to avoid personal injuries to himself or others.
 He also knows that there are sections where the state of the roads may not meet adequate safety conditions, and that certain tunnels may NOT be adequately lit, and expressly releases 312 Bikes & Tours from the responsibility for any prejudice suffered due to the bad state of the roads or due to any defects in the road network.